The TrailGenic™ Hiking Doctrine

 • Hike 16 — Mount Baldy via Devil's Backbone · March 29, 2026 First AUTONOMIC_RESTORED Day-2 in the dataset.
 End-ketone 12 ppm — record at the time.
 Resting HR returned to pre-hike baseline within 48 hours.
 The inflection point.

-• Hike 17 — San Jacinto via Marion Mountain · April 11, 2026 12.75 mi, 4,629 ft gain, peak 10,849 ft — new summit ceiling.
-End-ketone 22 ppm — dataset record by a wide margin (prior record 12 ppm).
+• Hike 17 — San Jacinto via Marion Mountain · April 11, 2026 12.75 mi, 4,629 ft gain, peak 10,849 ft — new summit ceiling at the time.
+End-ketone 22 ppm — dataset record by a wide margin.
 Day-2 HRV 44 ms — record at the time.
-Lowest avg HR in the dataset (125 bpm).
+Lowest avg HR in the dataset at that stage.

 • Hike 21 — San Gorgonio via Vivian Creek · May 9, 2026 16.81 mi, 5,600 ft gain, peak 11,506 ft — longest and highest session ever recorded.
 End-ketone 11 ppm.
 Entered with the worst pre-hike autonomic state ever recorded (HRV 23, zero REM, sleep score 37).
 Day-2 HRV rebounded to 54 ms — new all-time record.
 The largest positive recovery arc in the dataset.

-Day-2 HRV Trajectory — The Six-Session Streak
+Day-2 HRV Trajectory — The Inflection Window

 Hike 16